rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 The compiler accepts an `--error-format json` flag to output diagnostics as JSON objects (for the benefit of tools such as `cargo fix` or the RLS).
-It looks like this—
+It looks like this:

 ```console
 $ rustc json_error_demo.rs --error-format json